rodrigopedra/force-csd-decorations/README.md

 files to remove shadows, borders and a margin it adds around each window to allow resizing a window with a mouse cursor.

-There are two samples `gtk.css` files:
+There are two samples `gtk.css` files, both are based on KDE's Breeze GTK+ themes:

 - One for [GTK+ 3](https://raw.githubusercontent.com/rodrigopedra/force-csd-decorations/master/gtk-3.css)
 - One for [GTK+ 4](https://raw.githubusercontent.com/rodrigopedra/force-csd-decorations/master/gtk-4.css)